frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/notifications.md

 In **Version 13** we have introduced an additional channel to send alerts - **WhatsApp**:
 <img class="screenshot" alt="Notifications WhatsApp Channel" src="{{docs_base_url}}/assets/img/setup/notifications/twilio-channel.png">

 If you prefer to have your notifications sent to a WhatsApp number, you can also choose the option "WhatsApp" in the channel options and select the appropriate Twilio Number.
 Twilio Numbers can be added to the Twilio settings.
+WhatsApp messages can only be sent to numbers which have country codes in them.

 <img class="screenshot" alt="Twilio Settings" src="{{docs_base_url}}/assets/img/setup/notifications/twilio-settings.png">

 ### 2.1 Twilio Settings

 In order to configure the Twilio settings, you need to first obtain Twilio credentials from account settings of your Twilio Account.
-You can only add those phone numbers that have been activated in your Twilio Account.
+You can only add those phone numbers that have been activated in your Twilio Account with WhatsApp access.
 <img class="screenshot" alt="Twilio Credentials" src="{{docs_base_url}}/assets/img/setup/notifications/twilio-credentials.png">

 ### 2.2 Message Format